-Every four years, Front Line Defenders develops a strategic plan, after carefully consulting with human rights defenders, other key stakeholders and active organisations working with human rights defenders, as well as assessing the impact of its programmes and resources of support.
+Every several years, Front Line Defenders develops a new strategic plan, after carefully consulting with human rights defenders, other key stakeholders and organisations working with human rights defenders, as well as assessing the impact of its programmes and resources of support.

 HRDs continue to lead creative and successful movements.
 As a result, they face an increasing backlash for their peaceful and legitimate human rights work.